 Musical Ear Syndrome Hits the News

 by Neil Bauman, Ph.D.
 November 22, 2011 Back in 2004 when I coined the name “Musical Ear Syndrome” for the strange musical hallucinations many hard of hearing people secretly experience, I never dreamed that someone would actually make a movie about it.
 But that is what has just happened.
-In fact, this short movie […]
+In fact, this short movie was […]

 Are Hearing Aids an Effective Treatment for Tinnitus?